msrajawat298/Data-Structure-using-JS/Interview_prepration/JS/JS interview.md

   - **Avoiding:** Callback Hell: Promises help avoid deeply nested callbacks.
   - **Async/Await:** Provides a more readable way to work with promises.

+### Promise.all: Waits for all promises to resolve or any to reject.
+Use when you need all results.
+### Promise.race: Resolves or rejects as soon as one promise resolves or rejects.
+Use for scenarios like timeouts.

 - What is inheritance how to implement in js.